chrismwilliams/astro-theme-cactus/src/content/project/rixa/index.md

 ---
-title: "Rixa - Group Project"
+title: "Rixa - Top-Down Shooter"
 description: "A retro top-down shooter inspired by Commando on the C64.
 Made with C++ and Playbuffer."
 publishDate: "2 Apr 2024"
 coverImage: